On This Page...

 Merits review means the Tribunal looks at your case as if it were making the decision for the first time.
 Our job is to present a coherent, well-evidenced story aligned to the legal criteria and supported by reliable documents.
 The Tribunal may conduct a hearing (in person or by video).
 Preparation wins hearings: a clear chronology, relevant witnesses, and exhibits that actually prove the disputed points.

-My AAT Strategy Framework
+My ART Strategy Framework

 - Map the refusal.
 Identify each adverse finding, the regulation applied, and the exact evidence the delegate relied on or discounted.